delmoral313/chess_problems/README.md

 $ python3 file_name.py

 Immediately a GUI will be launched.
 You will be able to run the animation by mouse clicking (pieces are moved when a mouse click is done).

+## Foot note
+The chessboard GUI source code was downloaded from https://uniformlyuninformative.wordpress.com/projects/python-chess/ and was adapted to my needs.